 We drag the Regions 2 layer tab to the right, so the Regions 2 layer is rendered below the Regions layer.
 The Regions 2 drawing is a copy of the data in the Regions drawing so the two line up perfectly and the Regions 2 drawing cannot be seen since it is under the Regions drawing layer.

-We choose the Shift template and use Shift X and Shift Y values of 10000 and -10000 respectively.
-This moves the Regions 2 drawing down and to the right relative to the Regions drawing by the specified amount.
+This moves the Regions 2 drawing down and to the right relative to the Regions drawing by the specified amounts.

 The map updates and we see that the lower drawing, the all-black Regions 2 drawing, has been shifted to the right and down, thus providing a 3D-like effect of a drop shadow or solid edge, as if the areas were cut out of some material with thickness.